3 Leading Indicators of Strong Multifamily Investment Performance

 In the 10 years prior to 2017, the U.S. renter population grew by 19.6 million people.
-Based on the forecasted growth of the renting population over the next 10 years, the U.S. will need to build more than 4.6 million new multifamily units by 2030 to keep up with the growing population of renters.
-That’s 328,500 new multifamily units each year, on average.
-To put that into perspective, the average annual amount of new multifamily units that were built over the last 10 years has been only 239,000.
+The National Apartment Association and National Multifamily Housing Council recently projected that, based on the forecasted growth of the renting population, the U.S. will need to build 328,000 new apartment homes each year to meet renter demand.
+To put this into perspective, the average annual amount of new multifamily units that were built over the last 10 years has been only 239,000.

 The U.S. Census Bureau also reports that the national rental vacancy rate compressed even further in 2019 and is now at 6.8%, the lowest level since the mid-1980s.
 According to RealPage, vacancy rates in most U.S. markets posted year-over-year declines of 0.7% as of Q3 2019.

 With vacancy rates at generational lows, multifamily rent gains are likely to continue outpacing general inflation in the U.S. for quite some time.
 A widely used measure of inflation, the Consumer Price Index (CPI), most recently posted inflation at 2.3% over the past year, which compares with 3.7% year-over-year rent growth that multifamily properties achieved on average in 2019.

 A longstanding principal of microeconomics says that the price or value of an asset is typically dictated largely by the level of demand for the asset relative to the available supply of it.
 All else equal, if incremental renter demand proves to exceed incremental new supply of multifamily units over the next 10 years, then this is likely to come with price appreciation.

 But who and what are really driving these supply and demand fundamentals?